CharlesBrough/charlesbrough.github.io/_posts/2020-11-18-Maven-Startup-in-VSCode.md

 That’s a VSCode generated Maven Java project!
 Develop away.

-Alternative to this method would be using the command line ‘mvn’ command to generate the project, or using another IDE.
+Alternatives: using ‘mvn’ command in a shell to generate the project, or using another IDE.

 This method creates a somewhat large default pom.xml which includes a lot of base plugins and two dependencies related to JUnit.
 Creating an empty Maven project in STS is a bit cleaner, in my opinion, but this is totally valid as well.